 Ssc

-Where Qstep is the step of the capacitor bank in MVAr and Ssc is the three-phase short circuit in MVA at the study location.
+where Qstep is the step of the capacitor bank in MVAr and Ssc is the three-phase short circuit in MVA at the study location.
 For example, if one wants to calculate the flicker at the low side bus, then the three-phase short circuit at the low side bus is to be used.
 If the flicker is to be calculated at the high side bus, then the three-phase short circuit at the high side bus is to be used. ∆V is the voltage change in percentage.

 The flicker is generally a customer requirement.
 The most typical requirement is 3%.
-Projects that are built in remote areas tend to have large number of capacitor bank steps since the available short circuit is low.
+Projects that are built in remote areas tend to have a larger number of capacitor bank steps since the available short circuit is low.

 P-Q Capability

-Once the capacitor bank size and DETC tap settings are determined, various power flow cases are run to determine the reactive power capability, also known as power factor capability, of the project at the POI.
+Once the capacitor bank size and DETC tap settings are determined, various power flow cases are run to determine the reactive power capability, also known as the power factor capability of the project at the POI.

 Various power flow cases are created at different output levels and at different POI voltage levels.
-At each output level and voltage level, a lagging and leading power flow case are created.
-The wind turbines are dispatched to supply or absorb as much reactive power as possible to meet the PF require- ment at the POI.
-To calculate the maximum reactive power that the project is capable of supplying in case of lagging PF, the turbines are set to supply as much reactive power without the voltage at their terminals exceeding their limits with the cap banks engaged at all output levels.
-In leading PF cases, the MVArs of turbines were adjusted observing the constraints in 3.1 with the capacitor banks deenergized at all output levels.
-A break point at added based on the P-Q curve of each turbine.
+At each output level and voltage level, a lagging and leading power flow case is created.
+The wind turbines are dispatched to supply or absorb as much reactive power as possible to meet the PF requirement at the POI.
+To calculate the maximum reactive power that the project is capable of supplying in case of a lagging PF, the turbines are set to supply as much reactive power as possible without exceeding their terminal voltage limits with the cap banks engaged at all output levels.
+In leading PF cases, the MVArs of turbines were adjusted observing the constraints in AIII3.1 with the capacitor banks deenergized at all output levels.
+A break point was added based on the P-Q curve of each turbine.
 If there is a break point for the first turbine at 1.5 MW, then the same breaker point would be used for the second turbine.

-In case of MPTs with DETC, analysis reveals that the wind project will be able to provide 0.95 leading to 0.95 lagging PF for the voltage range of 1.05 Vpu to 0.97 Vpu at the POI.
-This holds regardless of the way the DETCs are set.
-The full reactive power capability of the project at different voltage levels is provided in 2 As can be seen from the graph, the project can meet the lagging PF requirement at certain output levels for the voltage range of 1.05 Vpu to 0.95 Vpu.
+In the case of MPTs with DETC, analysis reveals that the wind project can provide a PF leading to lagging range of 0.95 leading to 0.95 lagging for the voltage range of 1.05 Vpu to 0.97 Vpu at the POI.
+This holds true regardless of the way the DETCs are set.
+The full reactive power capability of the project at different voltage levels is provided in Section II.
+The graph in Fig. 2 shows that the project can meet the lagging PF requirement at certain output levels given the voltage range of 1.05 Vpu to 0.95 Vpu.

-Figure 2: P-Q Capability of the Project with MPT DETC at Different POI Voltages
+Figure 2.
+P-Q Capability of the project with MPT DETC at different POI voltages

 Also, the project is not able to provide 0.95 leading PF at certain output levels if the voltage at the POI is less than 0.97 Vpu.

-In case of the OLTC, the project capability is given in 3 As can be seen from 3, the P-Q capability of the project is better and now the project can meet the PF requirement for the full voltage range from 0.95 Vpu to 1.05 Vpu.
+In the case of OLTC, the project capability is given in Fig, 3, which verifies that the P-Q capability of the project has improved and can now meet the PF requirement for the full voltage range from 0.95 Vpu to 1.05 Vpu.

-The max collection system voltage when the voltage is 1.03 Vpu (with power factor of 0.95) at the POI is plotted in 4 in case the project MPTs are equipped with DETCs.
-That voltage is basically flat in case the project is equipped with OLTC.
+The max collection system voltage when the voltage is 1.03 Vpu (with a power factor of 0.95) at the POI is plotted in Fig. 4 if the project MPTs are equipped with DETCs.
+That voltage is basically flat if the project is equipped with OLTC.